treehouses/treehouses.github.io/README.md

 Welcome to treehouses
 =====================

-What is treehouses?
+What are treehouses?
 -------------------

-treehouses is the name of our system allowing us to share our different learning platforms via the Rasperry Pi series of single-board computer devices.
+treehouses are the name of our system allowing us to share our different learning platforms via the Raspberry Pi series of single-board computer devices.

-Currently the Raspberry Pi models supported are: the zero W, the Pi 3, the Pi 3B+ and the Pi 4
+Currently, the Raspberry Pi models supported are: the zero W, the Pi 3, the Pi 3B+ and the Pi 4

 Main system branches
 --------------------

-treehouses consists of several parts:
+treehouses consist of several parts:

 ### cli

-We have created our own suite of commands to be used in the Raspberry Pi terminal, which can be found in [treehouses/cli](https://www.npmjs.com/package/@treehouses/cli)
+We have created our suite of commands to be used in the Raspberry Pi terminal, which can be found in [treehouses/cli](https://www.npmjs.com/package/@treehouses/cli)

 ```
 npm i @treehouses/cli